[This article was originally published in December 2018 and has been updated and revised.]

 "In 1978, (Gary) Thuerk sent an email promoting DEC machines to 400 users via Arpanet.
 What would have then been a complete novelty for recipients (receiving a sales/marketing message direct to their computer’s inbox) resulted in $13 million worth of sales for DEC machines (and a few complaints!)."

-That was 40 years ago.
+That was over 40 years ago.
 Today, email marketing accounts for billions of dollars in revenue for brands.
 How effective is it?
-Here are a few recent email ROI statistics*:
+Here are a few recent email marekting statistics:

 Email Marketing is a Beautiful Thing